zencart/documentation/README.md

 ## Local Dev Testing

 First ensure that Hugo is installed on your system.
+On a Mac, use homebrew:

 ```
 brew install hugo
 ```

+git clone git@github.com:zencart/documentation.git zendocs cd zendocs git submodule update --init --recursive

-Edit content in the Content folders.
+Edit content in the `content` folders.

-Now the site can be built with Hugo.
+Now the site can be served locally with Hugo.
 During development, you can have Hugo spin up a local webserver and watch for changes.

 ```
-cd [directory where these files are located]
+cd zendocs
 hugo server
 ```